omnetpp/omnetpp/doc/src/userguide/ide-extensions.rst

 Adding New Wizards
 ------------------

-The Simulation IDE makes it possible to contribute new wizards into the wizard dialogs under the :menuselection:`File --> New` menu without writing Java code or requiring any knowledge of Eclipse internals.
-Wizards can create new simulation projects, new simulations, new NED files, or other files by using templates, or perform export/import functions.
+The Simulation IDE makes it possible to contribute new wizards to the wizard dialogs under the :menuselection:`File --> New` menu without writing Java code or requiring any knowledge of Eclipse internals.
+Wizards can create new simulation projects, new simulations, new NED files, or other files by using templates or perform export/import functions.
 Wizard code is placed under the :file:`templates` folder of an |omnet++| project, which makes it easy to distribute wizards with the model.
 When the user imports and opens a project that contains wizards, the wizards will automatically become available.